-At the outset, the Court explained that the Creditor's recommendation to entrust a particular individual with the sale by judicial authority of the hypothecated property is not binding on the Court.
-The Court has the power to designate any other person that it deems more impartial, independent and competent to do so. $\frac{4}{}$
+At the outset, the court explained that the Creditor's recommendation to entrust a particular individual with the sale by judicial authority of the hypothecated property is not binding on the court.
+The court has the power to designate any other person that it deems more impartial, independent, and competent to do so.5

 As such, the person entrusted with the sale by judicial authority becomes an appointed officer of the court.
 To meet the requirements of that role, the appointed person must be both objectively and subjectively competent.
-While "objective competence" refers to the ability and competence needed to successfully conduct the sale by judicial authority, "subjective competence" refers to the ability to place the interests of each party, including those of the holder of the hypothec and those of its grantor, on equal footing in order to prevent a situation of conflict of interest.5
+While "objective competence" refers to the ability and competence needed to successfully conduct the sale by judicial authority, "subjective competence" refers to the ability to place the interests of each party, including those of the holder of the hypothec and those of its grantor, on equal footing in order to prevent a situation of conflict of interest.6

-In that respect, the Code of Ethics of Advocates6 (the "C.E.") stipulates at the first paragraph of section 3.06.07, that a lawyer is in a situation of conflict of interest where he represents conflicting interests.
-The Superior Court clarified the scope of that provision by explaining that the existence of a conflict of interest must be appreciated in light of a lawyer's duty of loyalty and confidentiality towards his or her clients.
-Therefore, every situation must be analyzed according to whether there appears to be a potential or apparent conflict, and not whether an actual conflict exists.7
+In that respect, the Code of Ethics of Advocates $[CE]^7$ stipulates at the first paragraph of s.
+3.06.07 that a lawyer is in a situation of conflict of interest where he represents conflicting interests.
+The court clarified the scope of that provision by explaining that the existence of a conflict of interest must be appreciated in light of a lawyer's duty of loyalty and confidentiality towards his or her clients.